 Whether your hostas are in pots or in the ground the method for splitting is the same.
 Remove from the pot or dig out of the ground and shake off as much soil from the roots as you can.
 Once you have removed some soil you will be able to see more clearly what you are cutting or pulling, reducing the chances of damaging the plant.
 You can divide with a spade, knife or your hands depending on the size and density of the clump.
 I personally prefer to divide with my hands where possible.

 Find a central point in the clump avoiding as many buds or stems as possible and cut through.
 If you are dividing with you hands you can just ease the plant apart.
 Do not worry if you damage any buds or stems as this will not harm the plant.
 Remove any damaged foliage and put the divisions in a bucket of water to soak for 5-10 mins before planting or potting up.
-Be sure to always disinfect any tools and your hands in between plants to avoid transferring any virus' through sap.
+Be sure to always disinfect any tools, surfaces and your hands in between plants to avoid transferring any virus' or fungal disease between plants.

 (Root bound hosta divided with a knife)

 When should hostas be divided?